Fasting before certain blood tests is important to help make sure that your test results are accurate.

-Some blood tests will require you to fast beforehand.
+Some blood tests require you to fast beforehand.
 In these cases, your doctor will instruct you not to eat or drink anything, except water, in the hours leading up to the test.

-The vitamins, minerals, fats, carbohydrates, and proteins that make up all food and beverages can impact blood-level readings, clouding the results of your test.
+The vitamins, minerals, fats, carbohydrates, and proteins that make up all food and beverages can affect blood-level readings, clouding your test results.

 Not all blood tests will require you to fast beforehand.
 Blood tests that you will likely need to fast for include:

 - low-density lipoprotein (LDL) level test